CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Keybinds.md

 ### Global keys

-_Use these options to customise general keyboard shortcuts..._
+_Use these options to customize general keyboard shortcuts..._

 * The **Exit** shortcut will exit, as applicable, from the current selection, the tool, or the toolbar
     * This shortcut is not editable